 The goblin smiled showing his crooked yellowed teeth.
-“It is my concern, give me your gold and I shall not harm you.”
+“It is my concern.
+Give me your gold and I shall not harm you.”
 He then spied the horses tied to a tree.
 “Horses, nice, they will fetch a good price.”

 The noise woke the girls.
 “Not trolls again,” muttered Gerda.
 Khione sat upright and rubbed her eyes.